 Members of the Authority have direct control over the Authority's financial and operational policies.
 However any contracts entered into are in full compliance with the Authority's constitution and any decisions are made with proper consideration of declarations of interest.
 Details of any material interests are recorded in the Register of Members' Interests, which is open to public inspection.
-As at 31st March 2014, Mr C Dudley (Chairman of the Fire Authority) and Mr P Bicknell (Member of the Fire Authority) were Directors of Royal Berkshire Fire & Rescue (Training) Ltd. The relationship between Royal Berkshire Fire & Rescue (Training) Ltd and the Authority is described below under the heading Companies and Joint Ventures.
+As at 31st March 2015, Mr P Bryant and Mr P Bicknell (Members of the Fire Authority) were Directors of Royal Berkshire Fire & Rescue (Training) Ltd. The relationship between Royal Berkshire Fire & Rescue (Training) Ltd and the Authority is described below under the heading Companies and Joint Ventures.

 Senior Officers of the Authority have control over the day-to-day management of the Authority and all senior officers have been asked to declare any related party transactions.
-As at 31st March 2014, the Director, Corporate Services was the Company Secretary of Royal Berkshire Fire & Rescue (Training) Ltd.